Improving Sequential Query Recommendation with Immediate User Feedback: Related Work

-To the best of our knowledge, our work in this paper is the first one that combines the non-stochastic MAB framework with transformer networks for query recommendation with real-time user feedback adaptation.
+Overall, the main difference between our approach and the standard adversarial MAB approaches is that, in the standard adversarial settings, the number of queries is assumed to be finite and known beforehand.
+In our problem, the number of queries is \textit{dynamic}, it can \textit{change} in every round, and it is \textit{not known} beforehand.
+To the best of our knowledge, our work in this paper is the first one that combines the non-stochastic MAB framework with an ensemble of Transformer networks for query prediction with real-time user feedback adaptation.